 Putting aside the fact that Fitbit doesn't refer to the Blaze as a smartwatch, it's easy to see why it is mistaken for one because it offers some of the features you'll find on an Apple, Google or Samsung smartwatch.
 Like the Ionic, it's compatible with Android, iOS and Windows phones, but smartphone notifications for first and third party apps will only work on iPhones and Androids.
 The only other notable smartwatch-esque feature is the ability to control music playing on your phone.
 That's your lot.

 On the Ionic you get a similar approach to notifications, which is limited to seeing them on the watch screen and being able to dismiss them.
-But you do also get Fitbit Pay for contactless payments, the ability to store music with offline playback via Pandora (US only) and the ability to download apps, albeit there's not a lot of those right now - less than ten so far.
+But you do also get Fitbit Pay for contactless payments, the ability to store music with offline playback via Pandora (US only) and Deezer for the rest of the world with support landing in 2018.
+You also have the ability to download apps, albeit there's not a lot of those right now, but the big names are slowly coming through.
 You can also switch up watch faces and even create your own if you don't mind delving into some developer coding.

 Bottom line, for a more complete smartwatch experience, go for the Ionic.